Investor Relations

 【Principle 4-8.
 Effective use of Independent Outside Directors】

-(2)The Outside Directors attend Tamron’s important meetings such as meetings of the Board of Directors, Management Meetings, etc. and they also have regular meetings with Audit & Supervisory Board Members.
-Tamron also elects a lead Outside Director and puts in place systems for liaison, adjustment and collaboration between Outside Directors and management, Audit & Supervisory Board Members and the Audit & Supervisory Board.
+(2)Outside directors (excluding the Audit & Supervisory Committee members who are not full-time) attend major internal meetings such as the Board of Directors meeting and the Management Meeting.
+Tamron also elects a lead Outside Director and puts in place systems for liaison, adjustment and collaboration between Outside Directors and management, and the Audit & Supervisory Committee.

 1.Executing person of the Company and its subsidiaries (hereinafter, the “Group”).